qariane/lab1ari-ben/README.md

 * Simple Fizzbuzz example
 * Building with Gradle (using the Gradle wrapper)
-* Automated unit testing with JUnit
-* Continuous integration with Travis
 *

 # System requirements

-* Java 6 SDK or later
+*Make sure to update to java 8

 # Running the Application

-On Linux or Mac OS X:
+ Mac OS X:

     $ ./gradlew run

-On Windows:

-    > gradlew run

-# Running the Tests
+# To run the test on my terminal I need to use this command

-On Linux or Mac OS X:
+ Mac OS X:

     $ ./gradlew test

-On Windows:

-    > gradlew test

 # Running the Application Outside Gradle